Terreii/use-pouchdb/docs/basics/setup.md

 ## CouchDB backend

 Now which to use? **CouchDB** or **PouchDB-Server**?
 Well, normally both.
 PouchDB-Server is local to the project.
-You can install it with **npm**, you can define where it should store its data.
-While CouchDB will be the one you will be using in production.
+It is installable with **npm**, you can define where it should store its data.
+While CouchDB is the one you will be using in production.
 It is more powerful.
 So I normally recommend that you install both.
 PouchDB-Server for your development.
 And CouchDB to verify and test if everything works.
 But to only get started, PouchDB-Server is enough.

 There are some incompatibilities through.